-In a bid to get to know the city and its diverse neighbourhoods, I signed up for my first free walking tour with a fantastic organisation, SF City Guides.
+In a bid to get to know the city and its diverse neighborhoods, I signed up for my first free walking tour with a fantastic organization, SF City Guides.

 My first tour, the SOMA architecture tour, met at 10am at the ‘blue cube’ (Jewish Contemporary Museum).
 Our guide Carole Dolighan welcomed a mixed bunch to the tour and we set off.

 We didn’t have to walk more than a few paces to see our first building of interest the Jewish Contemporary Museum before crossing the road to walk past the Moscone Centre (which upon opening in 1981 kick-started the regeneration of the area, bringing hotels, restaurants, shops and other developments) and the SFMOMA which has recently re-opened after an expansion.
 I won’t go into too much detail as I recommend you do the tour, but hearing about the area and the architects responsible for designing the buildings was fascinating.

 Next stop on our tour was what is now the Yelp! building.
 The historic Pacific Telephone & Telegraph Building was redeveloped in 2013 to make it a suitable home for Yelp! and its employees, but the lobby maintains all of the original art deco features and was a wonderful space to discover.

 We then ventured into Downtown and saw two work-in-progress buildings.
 The new transport terminal covering 5 blocks is due to open in 2017 and if the architect’s vision is realized the Transbay Transit Centre will become a landmark in its own right as well as a transport hub.
 Directly down the street from this, the Salesforce tower is going up rapidly and is due to reach its full 61 stories in 2017 when it will become the tallest building in San Francisco.

 Next, we moved on to my favorite discovery of the tour, POPOS (Privately owned public open spaces).